Steps to Obtaining a Child Care License

 Start-Up Grant Information

 A family child care provider start-up grant is available to anyone who is issued a Family Child Care License.
 You must apply for the grant within 12 months of receiving your license.
-The grant is awarded as a reimbursement after start-up expenses have been incurred.
+The grant is awarded as a reimbursement after start-up expenses have incurred.
 The provider must submit copies of receipts documenting all expenses.
 The grant reimburses providers up to $400 for costs associated with the initial licensing process.
 Please keep receipts for the following purchases and fees:

 • Business License Fees